-The SMSF Association welcomes the opportunity to provide this submission in response to the Compensation Scheme of Last Resort Exposure Drafts and Proposal Paper.
-We support measures that seek to strengthen consumer protection.
-We support the establishment of a financial services compensation scheme of last resort (CSLR), however such a scheme must be proportionate, equitable and truly a compensation scheme of last resort.
-We have concerns that the scheme as outlined in the Proposal Paper will not achieve these objectives.
+The Association supports measures that seek to strengthen consumer protection and support the establishment of a financial services compensation scheme of last resort (CSLR).
+However, such a scheme must be proportionate, equitable and truly a compensation scheme of last resort.
+We have concerns that the scheme as set out in the Bills tabled will not achieve all of these objectives.